 Excerpt from the book The Bride of War:

 Visit: Vaxholm – the pearl of the Stockholm archipelago.
 It can be reached from Stockholm by boat (the trip takes about an hour) or by car.
-Vaxholm consists of 70 islands, the most impressive of which is the island of Vaxholmen with the Kastelletto fortress.
-During the season (from mid-May to the end of August), a cable car takes you to the fortress of 16th century.
-The ancient walls, which were built on the orders of King Gustav Vasa to protect the Stockholm archipelago, now house a museum, a cafe, an escape room, and provide accommodation.
+Vaxholm, a picturesque archipelago comprising 70 islands, is dominated by the stunning island of Vaxholmen and its historic Kastelletto fortress.
+During the summer season (mid-May to late August), a cable ferry transports visitors to this 16th-century fortress.
+The ancient walls, originally built by King Gustav Vasa to protect the Stockholm archipelago, now house a museum, cafe, escape room, and offer accommodation.

 Where?: Vaxholms Gästhamn, Västerhamnen, Vaxholm